symfony/symfony-docs/security/reset_password.rst

         .....
     $ php bin/console make:reset-password

-The reset password maker will then ask you a couple questions about your app and generate the required files.
-Afterword's you should see the success message, a list of the files generated, and any other task's that may need to be performed.
+The `make:reset-password` command will ask you a few questions about your app and generate all the files you need!
+After, you'll see a success message and a list of any other steps you need to do.

-You can customize the reset password bundle's behavior by editing ``reset_password.yaml``.
-For more information on the configuration, check out the `Symfony Cast's Reset Password Bundle`_  guide.
+You can customize the reset password bundle's behavior by updating the ``reset_password.yaml`` file.
+For more information on the configuration, check out the `SymfonyCastsResetPasswordBundle`_  guide.

 .. _`MakerBundle`: https://symfony.com/doc/current/bundles/SymfonyMakerBundle/index.html
 .. _`Symfony Cast's Reset Password Bundle`: https://github.com/symfonycasts/reset-password-bundle